by Richard A. Hays, for the Director, Corrosion Policy & Oversight (DCPO), (DASD) [Materiel Readiness]

 The forms of corrosion in a given system depend on the materials, configuration, operation, and environment.
 The types and extent of cathodic protection, coating, etc. depend upon the corrosion risk factors discussed in this webpage.
 See the CPC Source Knowledge Area - Cathodic Protection for more information.

 Identifying and Recognizing Common Forms of Corrosion

-The common forms of corrosion include (See Table 1, Figures 1 and 4 for the associated image examples):
+The common forms of corrosion include (see Table 1 and Photos 3 thru 7):

-Here is a summary description of the major forms of corrosion that you might expect to see in almost any locale regardless of the environmental severity of the location:
+Here is a summary description of the major forms of corrosion in almost any locale regardless of the environmental severity of the location:

 Uniform (general) is a form of corrosion that occurs uniformly over the entire exposed surface of a metal.
 Applying a barrier coating is one of the most common methods to mitigate this degradation

 Pitting is a form of localized corrosion that occurs when a corrosive medium attacks a metal at specific points and results in deep cavities in the metal